dapr/docs/howto/setup-state-store/setup-azure-cosmosdb.md

 ### Running locally

-The Dapr CLI will automatically create a directory named `components` in your current working directory with a Redis component.
-To use CosmosDB, replace the redis.yaml file with cosmos.yaml file above.
+To run locally, create a `components` dir containing the YAML file and provide the path to the `dapr run` command with the flag `--components-path`.

 ## Partition keys